datastax/cpp-driver/topics/basics/data_types/README.md

 /* Get schema object (this should be cached) */ const CassSchemaMeta* schema_meta = cass_session_get_schema_meta(session);

-/* Get the keyspace for the user defined type.
+/* Get the keyspace for the user-defined type.
 It doesn't need to be freed */ const CassKeyspaceMeta* keyspace_meta = cass_schema_meta_keyspace_by_name("examples");